plone/buildout.coredev/docs/plips.rst

 #.
 PLIP is approved for merge.
 In rare circumstances, a PLIP will be rejected.
 This is usually the result of the developer not responding to feedback or dropping out of the process.
 Hang in there!
 #.
 After all other PLIPS are merged, a release is cut.
 Standy for bugs!

+.. _how_submit_plip:

 How to Submit a PLIP
 --------------------
 Whether you want to update the default theme or rip out a piece of architecture, everyone should go through the PLIP process.
-If you need help at any point in this process, please contact a member of the framework team personally or ask for help on the FWT mailing list XXX: link here.
+If you need help at any point in this process, please contact a member of the framework team personally or ask for help on the `FWT mailing list <https://lists.plone.org/mailman/listinfo/plone-framework-team>`_.

 A PLIP is just a ticket with a special template.
 To get started, `open a new ticket <https://dev.plone.org/newticket>`_ and select "PLIP" as the ticket type.
 A new ticket template will reload and you should plan to fill in all of the fields.